301DAO/token-flow/README.md

-# Graph Flow
+# Token Flow

-Graph flow lets you create zapier like automation flows.
-We currently support Aave with more integrations coming soon.
+Token flow lets you create zapier like automation flows for your income.
+We currently support Aave and Uniswap with more integrations coming soon.

 ## Contributing